mardon/PrestaShop_aktcsv/README.md

   - resume the import if the maximum run time is exceeded
   - products with a price of zero may automatically be deactivated
   - chceck for update
-  - zero prices and quantity before update

-[PL]
-Moduł aktualizacyjny stany magazynowe i ceny produktów (lub tylko stany) w PrestaShop 1.5.6.2 i 1.6.0.6

-Plik aktcsv_ps14.php - oryginał, dla wersji PS 1.4.

-Instalacja
-- Zapisz działający aktcsv.zip z podkatalogu zip na dysk
-- Panel administracyjny -> Dodaj moduł ->Zainstaluj

 [PHP]
 In php.ini SET max_input_vars >1000

-More info [PL]:
+[PL]
+Moduł aktualizacyjny stany magazynowe i ceny produktów (lub tylko stany) w PrestaShop 1.4, 1.5.6.2 i 1.6.0.9

 http://prestadesign.pl/moduly-f13/aktualizacja-cen-i-stanow-z-csv-t1165-110.html